jpasqua/JSONService/README.md

 ## Usage Model

 ### Basic model
-The basic model is that you provide an endpoint URL to etiehr `issueGet` or `issuePOST` and you are handed back a pointer to a `DynamicJsonDocument` representing the returned JSON payload.
+The basic model is that you provide an endpoint URL to either `issueGet` or `issuePOST` and you are handed back a pointer to a `DynamicJsonDocument` representing the returned JSON payload.

 In addition to the URL, you must also provide the size of the expected JSON result as you would in other uses of the ArduinoJson library.
 It should be computed the same way.
 Here is an example of a use of `issueGet`: